Monkey wrench: Charles Moncky myth

 The following story was widespread from the late 19th and early 20th centuries:

 That handy tool, the "monkey-wrench", is not so named because it is a handy thing to monkey with, or for any kindred reason.
 "Monkey" is not its name at all, Charles Moncky, the inventor of it, sold his patent for $5000, and invested the money in a house in Williamsburg, Kings County, where he now lives.

 Although this story was refuted by historical and patent research in the late 19th century, it appears to have been inspired by a real person.
 A Charles Monk (not Moncky) lived in the Williamsburg section of Brooklyn in the 1880s where he made and sold moulder's tools, not mechanics' tools like a monkey wrench.
 He could not have invented or named the monkey wrench because he was born after the term first appeared in print.

 Racial slur myth

 A story on social media claims that the African-American boxer Jack Johnson invented the wrench while in prison, and the wrench was named "monkey wrench" as a racial slur.
 However, both the first patent for a monkey wrench and the name predate Johnson's birth.
 Johnson did, however, receive a patent for improvements to it.

 Culture

 The largely US idiom "to throw a monkey wrench into (something)" means to sabotage something, equivalent to the British English "to throw a spanner in the works".
 A "left handed monkey wrench" is sometimes used as ironic humor, as monkey wrenches are ambidextrous.

 Cpl.
 Adrian Shephard, protagonist of Gearbox and Valve's Half-Life: Opposing Force, wields a monkey wrench as his primary melee weapon.
 Similarly, the Engineer class in Team Fortress 2, also published by Valve, uses a monkey wrench as his base melee weapon.

+American rock band Foo Fighters released the song Monkey Wrench in 1997 as the lead single to their second album The Colour and the Shape.